 How is PID Detected?

-Detecting PID involves a combination of medical history, physical examination, laboratory tests, and imaging studies:
+Detecting pelvic inflammatory disease involves a combination of medical history, physical examination, laboratory tests, and imaging studies:

 1. Medical History and Risk Assessment